sourcefrog/cargo-mutants/book/src/timeouts.md

 ## Timeouts

-To avoid hangs, cargo-mutants will kill the test suite after a timeout.
+To avoid hangs, cargo-mutants will kill the test suite after a timeout and continue to the next mutant.

-cargo-mutants measures the time to run the test suite in the unmodified tree.

-`cargo-mutants` then automatically sets a timeout when running tests with mutations applied, and reports mutations that hit a timeout.
-The automatic timeout is the greater of 20 seconds, or 5x the time to run tests with no mutations.
+By default, the timeout is set automatically. cargo-mutants measures the time to run the test suite in the unmodified tree, and then sets a timeout for mutated tests at 5x the time to run tests with no mutations, and a minimum of 20 seconds.

-The `CARGO_MUTANTS_MINIMUM_TEST_TIMEOUT` environment variable, measured in seconds, sets a minimum timeout, but allows it to be larger if the unmodified test suite takes a long time to run.
+The minimum of 20 seconds can be overriden by the `CARGO_MUTANTS_MINIMUM_TEST_TIMEOUT` environment variable, measured in seconds.

 You can also set an explicit timeout with the `--timeout` option, also measured in seconds.
 If this option is specified then the timeout is also applied to the